vxmdesign/microjson/Readme.txt

 If you want to use that Json infrastructure go ahead, and if you want to modify it should be pretty straightforward.

+One extra note:
+Bison has changed the format for defining the class
+ %define parser_class_name {JsonParser}
+ This has been deprecated, but the new style doesn't work on every one of my test systems, so between not working on all systems or a warning on some, I choose to have all systems work.

 -cjwfirmware